Expertium/expertium.github.io/New_note_types.md

 # New note types

 [https://ankiweb.net/shared/info/171015247](https://ankiweb.net/shared/info/171015247).
 The deck has examples of 4 new note types: Match Pairs, Randomized Cloze, Randomized Basic and Click Words.
+Once you download it, you'll be able to make cards based on these note types on your own, no add-ons needed.

 - [Match Pairs](#match-pairs)
 - [Randomized Cloze](#randomized-cloze)